havr/wea/README.md

 ## What is it

 This is a test task for FastBill.
-It's a web server that serves a single endpoint `/GET city-information?name=<location-name>`.
+It's a web server that serves a single endpoint `GET /city-information?name=<location-name>`.
 It responds with the Wikipedia brief introduction for the given location joined with it's current temperature and a short weather description.

 ## API Spec